 The following definitions may not apply to all plans.
-Refer to the federal, state or contractual definitions that supersede the definitions below.
+Refer to the member specific benefit plan document for applicable definitions.

-Acellular Dermal Matrix (ADM): A type of surgical mesh developed from human or animal skin, in which the cells are removed, and the support structure is left in place (FDA, 2021).
+Acellular Dermal Matrix (ADM): A type of surgical mesh developed from human or animal skin, in which the cells are removed, and the support structure is left in place.
+(FDA, 2021)

 Anaplastic Lymphoma: A rare type of non-Hodgkin lymphoma (NHL), and one of the subtypes of T cell lymphoma that comprises about one percent of all NHLs and approximately 16 percent of all T cell lymphomas (Lymphoma Research Foundation).
-Breast implant-associated anaplastic large cell lymphoma most commonly presents as a delayed fluid collection around a textured implant or as a mass in the fibrous capsule surrounding the implant (St. Cyr 2020).
+Breast implant-associated anaplastic large cell lymphoma most commonly presents as a delayed fluid collection around a textured implant or as a mass in the fibrous capsule surrounding the implant.
+(St. Cyr, 2020)

-Congenital Anomaly: A physical developmental defect that is present at the time of birth, and that is identified within the first twelve months of birth (COC, 2018).
+Congenital Anomaly: A physical developmental defect that is present, at the time of birth, and that is identified within the first twelve months of birth.
+(COC, 2018)